redhat-developer/odo/website/docs/getting-started/quickstart.md

 * Deploy the Spring Boot application to a Kubernetes cluster.
 * Be able to access the application outside the cluster.
-* Be able to access application environment outside the cluster.
+* Create an instance of the Postgres service.
-* Link the Spring Boot application with Postgres microservice.
+* Link the Spring Boot application with Postgres service.

 ## Pre-requisite
 * Setup a Kubernetes/OpenShift cluster.
 See guides on setting up a [Kubernetes](cluster-setup/kubernetes.md) or [Openshift](cluster-setup/openshift.md) cluster if you have not already done so.